 - The network is an emulation of the real network based on message traces taken during the network only test

 - The test uses the IMS confirmation settings of the MNO network

 We will conduct the Network Tests using the preferred IMS profile of the MNO.
 (As stored in the GSMA Network Settings Exchange database.)
 Also, we are encouraging MNOs that have not yet deployed VoLTE to adopt one of the six recommended IMS profiles.
 (As documented in GSMA PRD IR.25, and endorsed in GSMA PRD TS.59.)

 The 6 IMS Profiles:

 Type 0 - LTE

 Type 4 - VoLTE, SMSoIP and IMS emergency

-To purchase these tests, you need to give us with your IMS settings, so that the test equipment can be correctly configured ahead of testing.
-It is recommended that each company provides its settings in a standardised format through the GSMA Network Settings Exchange.
+To purchase these tests, you need to give us your IMS settings.
+This is so we can correctly configure the the equipment ahead of testing.
+Also, we recommend you provide your settings in a standardised format, through the GSMA Network Settings Exchange.
 However, we can accommodate your requirements if this is not currently feasible.
 Please contact the team for full details of the tests and our pricing.

 GSMA Network Settings Exchange

 This service enables operators to upload their latest configuration settings for the world’s device manufacturers to download them from one location.
 Therefore, devices can be configured to match the preferences of the subscriber’s chosen network.
 So services run as smoothly as possible.
 The aim is to encourage all MNOs and MVNOs to make their settings available, to ensure seamless interoperability.
 Find out more about GSMA Network Settings Exchange here.